rupamShaw1998/GearBest/README.md

 Moving further, a new challenge appeared as one of our teammate didn’t respond in the entire construct week.
 So again we had to reassign our tasks among ourselves.

-While struggling with obstacles we learned various new things and we finally completed the cloning of the Gearbest.com website.
+While struggling with obstacles we learned various new things and we finally completed the cloning of the Gearbest.com website.</p>

 Github link: https://github.com/rupamShaw1998/GearBest

-Thank You
+<h3>Thank You</h3>